gopika-1886/nius-project-work/README.md

 ## Overview

-This repository contains work undertaken the National Initiative on Undergraduate Science (NIUS), HBCSE–TIFR.
+This repository contains work undertaken under the National Initiative on Undergraduate Science (NIUS), HBCSE–TIFR.

 ## Scope of Work